katayama8000/scrapbox-cli/README.md

 # Scrapbox CLI

-This CLI allows you to controle Scrapbox directly from your terminal.
+This CLI allows you to control Scrapbox directly from your terminal.

 ## Setup and Usage